nitink23/devlama/README.md

 # DevLama - a CLI coding tool that BELONGS TO YOU

+> **⚠️ EXPERIMENTAL PROJECT - NOT READY FOR PRODUCTION USE**
+>
+> DevLama is currently in **heavy development** and **does not work yet**.
+Many features are incomplete or non-functional.
+This is a proof-of-concept and demonstration of what the tool aims to become.
+>
+> **Current Status**: Basic CLI structure works, but AI integration and code manipulation features are still being developed.
+>
+> **Expected Timeline**: Alpha version targeting Q2 2024

 ```
 ██████╗ ███████╗██╗   ██╗██╗      █████╗ ███╗   ███╗ █████╗
 ██╔══██╗██╔════╝██║   ██║██║     ██╔══██╗████╗ ████║██╔══██╗